 - Refine business plans

-Clients should connect with their business adviser to see if leveraging the Market Research Institute is the right next step for their growth.
+Connect with us to see if leveraging the Market Research Institute is the right next step for your growth.

-Cybercrime poses an increasing threat in our interconnected world, yet many organizations do not have a comprehensive cybersecurity plan in place.
+Cybercrime poses an increasing threat in our interconnected world.
+However, many organizations do not have a comprehensive cybersecurity plan in place.
 The Oregon SBDC Network’s Cybersecurity program, located at the Mt.
 Hood SBDC, offers educational awareness, workshops, training, and no-cost advising for businesses to address their cybersecurity needs.

-Through collaborative partnerships, the Mt.
-Hood SBDC cybersecurity program brings world-class expert presenters in the field of cybersecurity and cyber intelligence for events, training sessions, and webinars.
+Through collaborative partnerships, the SBDC Cybersecurity program brings world-class cybersecurity presenters for events, training sessions, and webinars.